chainguard-dev/edu/content/chainguard/chainguard-images/reference/cert-manager-controller/image_specs.md

 images: []
 menu:
   docs:
-    parent: "cert-manager-controller"
+    parent: "Cert-manager-controller"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **cert-manager-controller** Image.
+This page shows detailed information about all available variants of the Chainguard **Cert-manager-controller** Image.

 ## Variants Compared
 The **cert-manager-controller** Chainguard Image currently has 2 public variants: